suffolklibraries/lgc/content/collections/events/open-studio-25-06.md

     content:
       -
         type: text
-        text: 'If you are looking for a space to come and be creative on your own terms, join us on Wednesdays at our Dove Street studio for a drop-in creative working session between 10-3 pm.'
-      -
-        type: hardBreak
-      -
-        type: hardBreak
-      -
-        type: text
-        text: 'We are supported by Ipswich Borough Council, with their help we aim to reduce isolation and promote mental wellness in adults through creativity and community. '
+        text: 'AMPP Studio’s Summer Hideouts are full creative days packed with exciting materials, space to explore, and plenty of opportunities to get messy and make amazing art! '
   -
     type: paragraph
     attrs: